bahmutov/grunt-umd-wrapper/README.md

 Type: `String`
 Default value: ''

-Git id, you can include it in the umd template as `%GITREV%`
+Git id, you can include it in the umd template as `%GITREV%`.
+Useful if the output file is NOT checked into the git repo (otherwise every grunt execution changes the committed file).

 ### Module definition file
 A module is defined in a javascript file which contains some preprocessing tags that describes the module dependencies.